-Definition of terms.
+Definition of Terms

 Total Productive Maintenance is a wholesome or all-around technique of equipment maintenance with the aim of producing a perfect end product of equipment.
 It ensures zero breakdowns of equipment, low, poor operations and zero defects.
 Its major advantage is that it ensures the equipment has zero accident cases.
-TPM focuses on the preventive measures and maintenance that aims at maximizing the functional efficiency of that equipment (Houston, Archester, December 1988).
+TPM focuses on preventive measures and maintenance that aim at maximizing the functional efficiency of that equipment (Houston, Rochester, December 1988).
 It diminishes the line of distinction between production and maintenance by emphasizing on supporting the operators to assist in maintaining their equipment .it was first developed in the late 1960s.

 Process yield (quality factor) is a formula or technique used in the manufacturing process to regulate the overall performance (Houston, Archester, December 1988).
 It can well be expressed in other words as the overall percentage of the manufactured products passing through the checker, to affirm if the extreme parameters fall within the production tolerances.
-In other words, these excess units that are not within the tolerance limit will not be counted as waste material to be incurred by the company; rather the process yield will provide room for further operations on the materials such as scrapping to ensure the dimension of the units are within the tolerance limits (Hoyle, 2007)
+In other words, these excess units that are not within the tolerance limit will not be counted as waste material to be incurred by the company; rather, the process yield will provide room for further operations on the materials, such as scrapping to ensure the dimension of the units are within the tolerance limits (Hoyle, 2007).

 The determination of OEE is generally beneficial to the process of manufacturing quality.
 The main purpose why OEE was developed was to support TPM by accurately monitoring the progress of production towards achieving perfect equipment.
 Tracking or measuring OEE will enable the producers or the operators to know and identify the level of effectiveness of the equipment produced (Martínez, Angel, Dewhurst, Frank; Dale, Barrie, 1998).
 By measuring the OEE, one can tell if the material produced is “perfect” or poor design.
 For effective manufacturing, the manufacturers must know the OEE of their production and try to maintain it at high levels.